ahmedmlaouhia/Adcash-devops-assignment/README.md

 - Provision a virtual machine on cloud with terraform .
 - Install and configure a Prometheus server on the VM with ansible.
 - Configure Prometheus server to scrape app metrics.
+- Add Grafana as dashboard (Bonus: it needs visualization)

 ## Technology choice & decision